edtovell/blog/content/jaws.md

 Oh man, not again.
 This fuckin shark.
 </div>

-<p>BRODY LOOKS AROUND TO SEE THAT A LARGE CROWD HAS FORMED AROUND THE DICKLESS, ASSLESS, DEAD CHILD.
-A FELLOW <b>COP</b>, ALSO OFF DUTY, SIDLES UP TO HIM</p>
+BRODY LOOKS AROUND TO SEE THAT A LARGE CROWD HAS FORMED AROUND THE DICKLESS, ASSLESS, DEAD CHILD.
+A FELLOW <b>COP</b>, ALSO OFF DUTY, SIDLES UP TO HIM

 <div style='margin-left:40%;'>COP</div>
 <div style='margin-left:20%;margin-right:20%;margin-bottom:10px'>
 Hey boss, you need me to plant this on him?
 (REVEALS A GUN)